vlang/v/vlib/x/vweb/csrf/README.md

 This approach has the advantage of being stateless: there is no need to store tokens on the server side and validate them.
 The token and cookie are bound cryptographically to each other so an attacker would need to know both values in order to make a CSRF-attack succeed.
 That is why is it important to **not leak the CSRF-token** via an url, or some other way.
+This is way by default the `HTTPOnlye` flag on the cookie is set to true.
 See [client side CSRF][client-side-csrf] for more information.

 This is a high level overview of the implementation.

-## Security Considerations
+## Configuration & Security Considerations

 ### The secret key
 The secret key should be a random string that is not easily guessable.
-The recommended size is 64 bytes.

 ### Sessions
 If your app supports some kind of user sessions, it is recommended to cryptographically